Opinion | Ron Johnson’s vile new defense of Trump makes his defeat more urgent

 What would a deradicalized GOP look like?
 One step might be for leading Republicans to just stop telling all these ridiculous lies already.
 There is no organized violent leftist terror threat tipping the country into civil collapse.
 In reality, a broad, mainstream Democratic center-left alliance is working hard to solve extremely pressing national crises while Republicans exit the conversation entirely.

-Meanwhile, Republicans need to stop obscuring the fundamental truth about the Capitol riots, which is that Trump just did incite an effort to violently overthrow U.S. democracy, after trying to subvert the election through illicit means in order to remain in power illegitimately.
+Meanwhile, Republicans need to stop obscuring the fundamental truth about the Capitol riot, which is that Trump just did incite an effort to violently overthrow U.S. democracy, after trying to subvert the election through illicit means in order to remain in power illegitimately.

 All these tendencies need to be thoroughly repudiated.
-Defeating Ron Johnson might help start us down a path toward doing that.
+Defeating Johnson might help start us down a path toward doing that.